Skip to main content

 Announcement Slide

-Drop this into your worship software (ProPresenter, EasyWorship, PowerPoint, etc.) and display it during the giving moment.
+Drop this into ProPresenter, EasyWorship, PowerPoint, or whatever your church uses.
+Display it during the giving moment.

 What to Say